supabase/supabase/DEVELOPERS.md

   - [Add a redirect](#add-a-redirect)
 - [Community channels](#community-channels)

-## Development setup
+## Getting started

-Thanks for your interest in Supabase and for wanting to contribute!
+Thanks for your interest in [Supabase](https://supabase.com) and for wanting to contribute!
 Before you begin, read the [code of conduct](https://github.com/supabase/.github/blob/main/CODE_OF_CONDUCT.md) and check out the [existing issues](https://github.com/supabase/supabase/issues).
-This document describes how to set up your development environment to build and test Supabase.
+This document describes how to set up your development environment to build and test [Supabase](https://supabase.com).

 ### Install dependencies

-You need to install and configure the following dependencies on your machine to build Supabase:
+You need to install and configure the following dependencies on your machine to build [Supabase](https://supabase.com):

 - [Git](http://git-scm.com/)
 - [Node.js v16.x (LTS)](http://nodejs.org)
 - [npm](https://www.npmjs.com/) version 7+ or [Yarn](https://yarnpkg.com/)

-## Getting started
+## Local development

-We are in the process of migrating this repository to monorepo, using Turborepo.
+We are in the process of migrating this repository to monorepo, using [Turborepo](https://turborepo.org/docs).

-Eventually, all the apps will be run using Turborepo, which will significantly improve the developer workflow.
+Eventually, all the apps will be run using [Turborepo](https://turborepo.org/docs), which will significantly improve the developer workflow.

-If you are working on the docs site ([supabase.com/docs](https://supabase.com/docs)), please refer to this [developers guide](https://github.com/supabase/supabase/tree/master/apps/reference/DEVELOPERS.md).
+If you are working on the ([docs site](https://supabase.com/docs)), please refer to this [developers guide](https://github.com/supabase/supabase/tree/master/apps/reference/DEVELOPERS.md).

 ### Fork the repository

-To contribute code to Supabase, you must fork the [Supabase Repository](https://github.com/supabase/supabase).
+To contribute code to [Supabase](https://supabase.com), you must fork the [Supabase Repository](https://github.com/supabase/supabase).

 ### Clone the repo